Institution Support Funding

 HECC is specifically responsible for development of biennial funding recommendations

 to the Oregon Governor for state funding including the Public University

 Support Fund, Public University State Programs, Statewide Public Service

 Programs, and capital investments.
 The HECC is also responsible for fiscal

 reporting and analysis, and the allocation of state funding to the seven public

 universities.
-The Office of University Coordination, University Budget and Finance unit, carries out this work.
+The Office of Postsecondary Finance and Capital carries out this work.